 Healthy Nutrients in Matcha

 Polyphenols and catechins are some of the super nutritious compounds that make up matcha green tea.
 The chlorophyll present in matcha gives matcha its vibrant green color.
-The same compound is an excellent anti-inflammatory, and also assists in wound healing.
+The same compound works as an excellent anti-inflammatory food source, and also assists in wound healing.
 With the help of polyphenols, catechins, and chlorophyll, matcha lowers blood pressure, provides constipation relief, stimulates the mind, and creates a feeling of general wellness.
 Matcha’s anti-aging properties may also make you live a longer, healthier life!
 The components in matcha work synergistically to protect the body and defend against antigens.

 Other Benefits of Matcha Tea

-Matcha contains caffeine, which boosts your energy.
+Matcha also contains a dash of caffeine, which boosts your energy.
 Unlike other sources of caffeine such as coffee and soda, matcha contains a healthier form of caffeine know as theophylline.
 Theophylline sustains energy levels without any crash or jitters.
 It is released slowly, supporting the adrenals, and maintaining optimum hormone levels.

 Even while making us more alert, matcha also works to calm us.
 L-theanine, a unique amino acid found in matcha reduces anxiety and increases soothing alpha waves in the brain.
 Alpha waves encourage relaxation, and induce a profound feeling of mental clarity.
 This feeling is what originally drew Zen monks to adopt the use of the beverage.
 A similar effect is created in the brain when one practices yoga.
 A study conducted on theanine suggests that theanine acts as a neurotransmitter which exerts a calming effect on the brain without causing any drowsiness.